fstwn/malt/README.md

-# Malt and DDU/IAS Research Virtual Environment
+# Malt

 ## About Malt

 Malt is a collection of Hops components for Rhino Grasshopper.

 - The Hops components run using a local [ghhops-server](https://github.com/mcneel/compute.rhino3d/tree/master/src/ghhops-server-py).
+- The components are written in Python 3.8 and defined in `componentserver.py`.
 - Rhino functionality is provided using [Rhino.Inside.Cpython](https://github.com/mcneel/rhino.inside-cpython).

 ## About the DDU/IAS Research Virtual Environment